TitiSkywalker/Graphics/README.md

 ```

 The **.scene** file contains information about the scene, such as position and color of lights and objects.
-The **.obj** file contains a 3D model.
-It can be downloaded from online mesh libraries.
-You can find a good online website in [Acknowledgements](#Acknowledgements).
+The **.obj** files are typical files for 3D models.
+You can find a good online website in [Acknowledgements](#Acknowledgements) part.
 The format of texture files in "texture/" need to be **.bmp** encoded in RBG values.
 I have provided [a piece of Python code](texture/converter.py) to convert any image into the correct format.
 The program will read in the **.scene** file, parse meshes and textures, then store the result in "output/" as a **.bmp** file.

 ### 2.2 Configuration
-Before running the code, you need to go to the [code/Configuration.hpp](code/Configuration.hpp) and set up suitable parameters, this is the content:
+Before running the code, you might want to go to [code/Configuration.hpp](code/Configuration.hpp) and set up desired parameters, this is the content:

 ```c++
 #pragma once